darekf77/firedev/README.md

 ```

 #  How to uninstall firedev from local machine
-Firedev stores a big global ontainer (in ~/.firedev) for npm packages that is being shared
+Firedev stores a big global container (in ~/.firedev) for npm packages that are being shared
 accros all firedev apps
 ```
 npm uninstall -g firedev